 We have a system in EYFS whereby children all have their names on a green traffic light at the beginning of a session.
 If they work hard or do something which deserves recognition, their name moves onto the "Freddie Frog" and they are rewarded at the end of the session.
-If they break one of the rules, their name is moved onto the amber light with a minute for time out.
-If this behaviour is repeated then they will move to the red light.
-They then have "time out" (3 minutes) to reflect on their mistake and talk to an adult about why they had time out.
-They will be given the opportunity to put things right.
+If they break one of the rules, their name is moved onto the amber light and if this behaviour is repeated then they will move to the red light.
+They then have "time out" to reflect on their mistake.
+They are given the opportunity to put things right.
 Children start every day on the green light for a fresh start.

-Rewards - These may be in the form of stickers, cetificates, verbal praise individually or as a group.
+Rewards - These may be in the form of stickers, stamps on work, verbal praise individually or as a group.